Empowerment and Involvement

 - The London Institute of Contemporary Christianity (www.licc.org.uk) aims to equip Christians for whole-life discipleship in the world.
 In particular this includes the workplace, the 'frontline' for much of the week for many church members (see their Work Forum section).

-- Carlisle Diocese has developed some useful materials to help people to identify their gifts.
-This is known as the SHAPE course: www.carlislediocese.org.uk/our-faith/courses/shape-course-exploring-gifts.html and they can also be downloaded from http://arankcentre.org/yourshape.
+- SHAPE.
+Carlisle Diocese has developed a more detailed interactive course to help people to identify their gifts.
+This is known as the SHAPE course.
+More information can be found about the course on the St Peter's College Website www.stpeterscollege.org.uk/your-shape

 Some people have been asking about resources for those running small groups.
 Resources on the Internet seem generally to be relatively old or come from quite large churches in the USA (such as Saddleback) that make them harder to apply in our context.
 Cell UK has some material.
 There is a new resource produced by Emmaus that might be of help, see: www.chpublishing.co.uk/books/9780715144725/emmaus-leading-an-emmaus-group